uthcode/learntosolveit/source/python.rst

     Programs consist of sequence of instruction for processor.
 Single processor can run only one instruction at a time.
 Therefore it is impossible to run more programs at the same time.
-Program might need some resource (input ...) which has "big" delay.
-Program might start some slow operation (output to printer ...).
+Program might need some resource (input) which has "big" delay.
+Program might start some slow operation (output to printer).
 This all leads to processor being "idle" (unused).
 To use processor at all time the execution of such program was halted.
 At that point, a second (or nth) program was started or restarted.
 User perceived that programs run "at the same time" (hence the term, concurrent).